tamaroning/ccr/README.md

 # ccr : C Compiler written in Rust
-Ccr is a toy compiler of Rust language, which I am making in order to understand compilers and Rust.
+Ccr is a toy C compiler written in Rust language, which I am making in order to understand compilers and Rust.
+Ccr is not so fast, but the source code is easy for beginners to read.

 ## Environment
 Linux 64bit
+Mac OSX dosen't implement ```movzb```, so if you use ccr on OSX, source needs to be changed a bit.

 # Usage